iansinnott/iansinnott.github.io/_posts/2016-02-27-teaching-a-reactjs-workshop.md

 ### Keep it concise

 One of my "lectures" lasted a full 50 minutes.
 I was targeting 20 minutes and wildly overshot that, so clearly there are some wins to be had by reducing the content or splitting lectures into multiple parts.
-People's attentions pans are limited and as speakers we need to respect that.
+People's attentions spans are limited and as speakers we need to respect that.

 ### No blank slates